Ryan Blaney into NASCAR championship finale to defend Cup Series title | TSN

 “I slid into the wall and kept my foot into it.
 I guess that is a losing move,” Bell continued.
 "I didn’t intentionally floor it and go into the fence — I slipped into the wall and that’s all she wrote.”

-Blaney, meanwhile, passed Chase Elliott with 15 laps to go to win at the Virginia track for a second consecutive year and take a spot in the championship race next week at Phoenix Raceway.
-Blaney will race Penske teammate Joey Logano, Tyler Reddick of 23XI Racing and Byron.
+Blaney, meanwhile, passed Hendrick driver Chase Elliott with 15 laps to go to win at the Virginia track for a second consecutive year.
+His victory last year propelled him to his first Cup title.

 “To have another shot at the championship is really special,” Blaney said.
 “Try to go back-to-back next week.
 I've got nothing left.
 Oh my God, I'm tired.”